 The XC90 was included.
 According to the recall, the problem was a missing software code that needed to be fixed with a computer update.
 Drivers experiencing this issue can have their vehicles serviced beginning in May.

 Transmission failure in the Volvo XC90

 While the 2005 Volvo XC90 is regarded as a good family SUV, it could also have some potentially hazardous problems.
 At around 101,000 miles, some drivers reported that the car’s transmission started to fail.
 Most reported hearing strange noises from the transmission before it would completely stop working.

 Even worse, the failure occurred as some drivers were on the highway or trying to crest a steep hill.
 Most dealers recommended replacing the transmission, which cost an average of $3,500.
-One unlucky driver also had to have the driveshaft replaced, bringing the total repair cost to $8,000.
+One unlucky driver also had to replace the driveshaft, bringing the total repair cost to $8,000.
 Some drivers also had to have the car’s transmission replaced multiple times.
 So far, no recalls have been issued regarding this problem.

 Premature tire wear

-The problem could be resolved by turning off the engine and then restarting it.
-One user reported that it was fixed by having the XC90’s computer updated.
+The problem could be resolved by turning off the engine and restarting it.
+One user reported that it was fixed by updating the XC90’s computer.
 They experienced the issue once the vehicle reached the 155,000-mile mark.

 The worst and most annoying problem reported by 2003 XC90 owners is premature tire wear.
-Uneven tire tread can lead to decreased gas mileage as well as a potentially dangerous incident like a blown tire.
+Uneven tire tread can lead to decreased gas mileage and a potentially dangerous incident like a blown tire.
 Drivers experienced two or more completely deflated tires at around 12,000 miles.

 Because the XC90 is a luxury SUV, its tires are more expensive to replace.
 The average cost for a set is $1,700.
-To avoid this, you might want to shop for a later model year with fewer problems.
+You might want to shop for a later model year with fewer problems to avoid this.